Influencer Partnerships in Japan: A Complete Guide [Updated for 2025]

 LINE

 LINE is the leading messaging app in Japan.
 It is known for its unique sticker system and integration of various services, such as payments and news.
-LINE influencers often engage with followers through personalized messages and exclusive content.
+LINE influencers often engage with followers through personalised messages and exclusive content.
+LINE has deepened its role as a content and commerce platform.
+Brands now use Mini-Apps and official accounts for personalised campaigns, exclusive messages, and in-app promotions that feel native to users.

 Twitter is another prominent Japanese platform with a significant user base.
 It is known for real-time updates and trending topics, making it an excellent platform for influencers to engage with their audience on current events and viral trends.